Covid experts back Govt's plan to ease restrictions

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Covid-19 experts are backing the government's approach to easing restrictions, once Omicron cases passes its peak.
+Covid-19 experts are backing the government's approach to easing restrictions, once the number of Omicron cases passes the peak.

 Yesterday, Prime Minister Jacinda Ardern laid out a roadmap for when restrictions will go.